Frequently Asked Questions

 Drawing on over twenty years of experience in the niche travel industry, we create unforgettable food, wine, and beer itineraries exploring the world’s premier destinations.
 Most of our clients choose to book a private tour but we do offer a limited number of public group tours each year.
 Our small group tours have only 4 – 16 people on a trip, making it possible to experience a place’s culture and hospitality on a more personal level.

 You’ll enjoy all aspects of the culinary experience – exceptional wine tastings and personal blending sessions, entertaining and educational cooking classes, behind-the-scenes brewery tours, and wine- or beer-paired meals.
+If you’d like to customize one of our itineraries, we would be happy to do so.
+We require a $1,000 deposit to start planning.

 What is the minimum number of guests for each tour to run?